A Markov Process Theory for Network Growth Processes of DAG-based Blockchain Systems: Performance Analysis

 The following theorem provides expression for throughput of the DAG-based blockchain system.

 \begin{The} If the DAG-based blockchain system is stable, then

 where $f=(0,1,C_{3}^{2},...,C_{M-1}^{2},C_{M}^{2})^{T}$. \end{The}

-\textbf{Proof: }From Figure 2, we observe that all the states $\left( m,n\right) $ for $m\geq1$ and $n\geq2$ can generate the network nodes (i.e., the confirmed blocks), seeing those bottom states of the brown arrows.
+\textbf{Proof: }From Fig. 2, we observe that all the states $\left( m,n\right) $ for $m\geq1$ and $n\geq2$ can generate the network nodes (or blocks), seeing those bottom states of the brown arrows.
 Note that \text{TH} is the product of $2\mu$ and the state probability sum that can generate the network nodes.
 Let $P_\text{TH}$ denote the state probability sum that can generate the network nodes.
 Accordingly, we need to compute the state probability sum that can generate the network nodes.